 Ethicon evaded FDA scrutiny using a 90 day 501k premarket notification process.
 Ethicon now asserts that they performed animal testing.
 Did Ethicon figuratively play judge and jury as to its determination that Physiomesh™ was safe for the marketplace?
 If they did this, it is unfortunate since Ethicon is not unbiased and had a substantial profit motive to get the device to the market.

-Did Ethicon act appropriately by utilizing a controversial FDA fast track program to get ETHICON PHYSIOMESH™ approved?
+Ethicon utilize a controversial FDA fast track program to get PHYSIOMESH approved

-What is the status of litigation in the United States Federal courts?
+Status of Physiomesh hernia mesh lawsuits in the United States Federal courts?

 The hernia mesh lawyers for the plaintiffs set forth legal arguments claiming that Physiomesh™ devices, “were defectively designed” and “failed to provide appropriate warnings” resulting in the Defendant’s “voluntarily withdrew the Physiomesh™ device from the market.”
 BRIEF IN SUPPORT OF PLAINTIFFS’ MOTION FOR TRANSFER TO THE MIDDLE DISTRICT OF FLORIDA, OR IN THE ALTERNATIVE TO THE SOUTHERN DISTRICT OF ILLINOIS, PURSUANT TO 28 U.S.C. § 1407 – Details here

-Plaintiff’s request to consolidate all cases filed in Federal District Courts to the Middle District of Florida
+Plaintiff’s requested to consolidate lawsuits to the Middle District of Florida

 The hernia mesh victim’s attorneys are asserting that all Ethicon Physiomesh™ claims should be consolidated, heard and decided before one court and one justice in the United States District Court, Middle District of Florida.
 Id.
 Among other arguments, The Plaintiff’s counsel argue that the first physiomesh™ causes of action was filed in that district.
 The deep pocketed Plaintiff’s attorneys also argue that the most amount of Physiomesh™ claims are pending before the US Middle District of Florida.
 Id.